-In Asia Pacific, IFRC and National Societies will continue to work together with governments and other stakeholders to ensure that global commitments, especially the Sendai Framework, Paris Agreement and SDGs, translate into local action and impact, including in urban areas.
-National Societies
+In Asia Pacific, IFRC and National Societies will continue to work together with governments and other stakeholders to ensure that global and regional commitments, especially related to the Sendai Framework, Paris Agreement and SDGs, translate into local action and impact, including in urban areas, through collective approaches and partnerships.
+National Societies will be supported to continue to increase engagement in global, regional and national climate and DRR platforms (virtually and/or adapted to the new ways of engagement due to COVID-19 pandemic), to scale-up evidence-based climate-smart DRR programmes and to strengthen community resilience in partnership with other stakeholders to have greater impact.
+Increasing focus will be placed on investing in DRR and resilience strengthening in the face of multiple shocks.